stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 ### Process Run Crate and CPM RO-Crate for cancer detection {#cancer-detection}

 This section presents an RO-Crate created to describe an execution of a computational pipeline that trains AI models to detect the presence of carcinoma cells in high-resolution digital images of magnified human prostate tissue.
-The RO-Crate makes use of Process Run Crate and CPM RO-[Crate](https://w3id.org/cpm/ro-crate), an RO-Crate profile that supports the representation of entities described according to the Common Provenance Model (CPM) \[Wittner 2022\]\[Wittner 2023b\].
+The RO-Crate makes use of Process Run Crate and CPM RO-[Crate](https://w3id.org/cpm/ro-crate), an RO-Crate profile that supports the representation of entities described according to the Common Provenance Model (CPM) \[[Wittner 2022], [Wittner 2023b]\].

-The CPM, an extension of the W3C PROV model \[Moreau 2013\] is a recently developed provenance model that enables the representation of distributed provenance.
+The CPM, an extension of the W3C PROV model \[[Moreau 2013]\] is a recently developed provenance model that enables the representation of distributed provenance.
 Distributed provenance is created when an object involved in the research process, either digital or physical (e.g., biological material), is exchanged between organisations, so that each organisation can document only a portion of the object’s life cycle.
 Individual provenance components are generated, stored, and managed individually by each organisation, and are linked together in a chain.
 The CPM prescribes how to represent such provenance, and how to enable its traversal and processing using a common algorithm, independently from the type of object being described.